-Tohono O’odham Ki:Ki Association Tribal HUD Veterans Assistance Supportive Housing Program Guidelines
+Tohono O’odham Ki:Ki Association Tribal HUD-Veterans Assistance Supportive Housing Program Guidelines

 The Veterans Assistance Supportive Housing (VASH) Program is a United States Veteran’s Affairs (VA) funded housing assistance program designed to serve veterans affected by or at risk of homelessness.
-The Tohono O’odham Ki:Ki Association (TOKA) is the administrator of the VASH program, performing selection and award of vouchers in accordance with this policy.
+The Tohono O’odham Ki:Ki Association (TOKA) is the administrator of the VASH program, performing the selection and award of vouchers in accordance with this policy.

-Selection for the VASH program will be based on the applicant’s eligibility, such as veteran’s status and homeless or “at risk” status, and will be targeted toward those most in need, such as veterans who are chronically homeless, unsheltered, and in need of case management services.
+Selection for the VASH program will be based on the applicant’s eligibility, such as veteran’s status and homeless or “at-risk” status, and will be targeted toward those most in need, such as veterans who are chronically homeless, unsheltered, and in need of case management services.

 For more information about this program, please send us your contact information and a brief comment or question;

-Download application Here.
+Download the application Here.